DocterBuster/Godot-Arcade-Helper/README.md

 ### Arcade Input

-If your looking for the input map for the arcade, see this image below:
+If your looking for the input map for the arcade, see this image below for bindings:

 <img width="1102" height="507" alt="GodotArcadeMappings" src="https://github.com/user-attachments/assets/a08585af-7599-4ee8-b39f-0ce2b353c816" />

+(You can plug in a game controler to test these localy too!)

 ## Contributing
 - Feel free to fork for your own purposes!